huhji-elha/huhji/README.md

 - 👼 I worked as an Machine Learning Engineer for an year and a half til April this year.
-- 🌱 I'm currently learning about Kubeflow and Vision Deep Learning models.
+- 🌱 I'm currently learning about DevOps skills, including Kubernetes.

 ## ⚡ Languages